QuintSmart/MeinZweitesGehirn/S01 Personal/100 Zettelkasten/About my usage of Fleeting Notes, Permanent notes and Literature Notes.md

 Fleeting notes can also be captured inside projects.
 But I need to further observe if that makes sense.

 ## Permanent notes
 Permanent notes ([[How to take Smart Notes - Key Insights#Permanent notes]]) will form the building blocks/lego bricks for my Second Brain.
 They should be on ==higher quality level==.
 Originally I thought they might be originating from fleeting notes.
-But then I discovered the concept of literature notes ([[What is a literature note]]).
+But then I discovered the concept of literature notes ([[Was sind Literatur Notizen]]).

 And it became obvious that **there is a transition from literature notes and derived permanent notes**.
 And there is also a **transition from fleeting notes to permanent notes and also to literature notes**.